ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ```

-### Continuous Daemon/Service
+### Run as Daemon / Service

-You most probably want to execute the program **continuously in the background**.
+You probably want to execute this script **continuously in the background**.
-This can be done either by using the internal daemon or cron.
+This can be done by running it as a daemon.
+Or you can run this once at each time you want an update posted by runing the script from cron.

-**Attention:** Daemon mode must be enabled in the configuration file (default).
+**NOTE:** Daemon mode must be enabled in the configuration file (default).

-1. Systemd service - on systemd powered systems the **recommended** option
+- via Systemd service - on systemd managed systems (the **recommended** option)

    ```shell
    sudo cp /opt/ISP-RPi-mqtt-daemon/template.service /etc/systemd/system/isp-rpi.service